etae99/Stage-Positioning/README.md

 # Stage-Positioning

-Program plots intensity values along specific stage position that are overlayed onto a brightfield image of choosing.
+Program plots intensity values along specific stage positions that are overlayed onto a brightfield image of choosing.